-In 2012, SEBI recognised a segment of investors that were eager to invest and trade on the stock market but had a relatively small investment capacity and portfolio.
+In 2012, SEBI recognized a segment of investors that were eager to invest and trade on the stock market but had a relatively small investment capacity and portfolio.
 As a result, SEBI launched what we now know as a BSDA account, or a Basic Service Demat Account.

 A BSDA account is aimed to allow investors access to the stock market who operate an investment portfolio of Rs 2 lakhs or under.
-One key difference between a traditional Demat account and is that while multiple traditional Demat accounts can be opened with various Depository participants if you have a BSDA account, you can only open one account across all DPS.
-This type of basic Demat account was also the result of SEBI recognising that a lot of individuals open Demat accounts, only for it to be left idle and unused.
+One key difference between a traditional Demat account and this is that while multiple traditional Demat accounts can be opened with various Depository participants if you have a BSDA account, you can only open one account across all DPS.
+This type of basic Demat account was also the result of SEBI recognizing that a lot of individuals open Demat accounts, only for it to be left idle and unused.
 However, these individuals would still pay the number of maintenance and other fees associated with Demat accounts.

 A Basic Service Demat Account offers individuals a number of key benefits.
 A majority of these pertain to charges applied to traditional Demat accounts that can be avoided through a basic Demat account.

 Traditional Demat accounts include charges such as Annual Maintenance Charges (AMC), charges for physical statements as well as certain penalties such as DIS or DRF being rejected.
 One of the key savings a basic service Demat account offers is the annual maintenance charges that are charged on the basis of the various holding value slabs.
-This offers a key advantage, as individuals looking to start off with a small investment amount might see their short term earnings neutralised by the slew of maintenance and other charges they will have to pay to maintain a traditional Demat account.
+This offers a key advantage, as individuals looking to start off with a small investment amount might see their short-term earnings neutralized by the slew of maintenance and other charges they will have to pay to maintain a traditional Demat account.

 1. Up to Rs 50,000: This slab attracts no maintenance charges.